Syrian Army Liberates 19 Hostages Held by Islamic State Since July

-(DAMASCUS, Syria) — Syrian troops have liberated 19 women and children hostages held by the Islamic State group since July in a military operation in the country’s center, ending a crisis that has stunned Syria’s Druze minority, state media reported Thursday.
+DAMASCUS, Syria (AP) — Syrian troops have liberated 19 women and children hostages held by the Islamic State group since July in a military operation in the country’s center, ending a months-long crisis that has stunned Syria’s Druze religious minority, state media reported Thursday.
+An opposition war monitor said the release was part of an exchange.

 SANA news agency said in its report that the operation occurred in the Hamima area east of the historic town of Palmyra.
 It said all IS fighters in the area where the hostages were held have been killed.